7 Ways You Can Improve Posture and Ease Your Back Pain

 “The most important factor in human posture is movement,” Mary Bond, a movement coach and author of The New Rules of Posture and Your Body Mandala: Posture as a Path to Presence.
 “Stillness, especially seated stillness, is the enemy of good posture.
 Human bodies evolved to move—our ancient forebears’ survival depended on being able to move in order to find food.
 Almost any form of exercise will improve posture.
 Walking with the arms free to swing—not holding a phone— and the eyes free to enjoy the surroundings is a simple but elegant solution to posture problems.”

 And when you do plop down in a chair to work, eat, or watch a movie, do a quick body scan: How are you sitting?
 Are you slouching?
 You should sit up straight not only to improve posture, but also to keep your spine happy and healthy.
 If you’re sitting and need to look down, instead of slouching, lean forward at the waist, 15 to 20 degrees and bring your chest to your work rather than looking down from your neck or slouching in your mid-back, Dr. Terry says.
 Be careful to keep your lower spine neutral; overarching creates its own problems.
-(These neck exercises can reduce neck pain by 50 percent.)
+(Find out if posture correctors work and if you should buy one.)

 Wondering how to get better posture?
 There are a number of exercises that will improve balance and are easy to incorporate into your regular routine to better your posture.
 Yoga and Pilates, in particular, target your core and lower back muscles, essential for enhancing your everyday stance.
 Try doing crunches, core crossovers, planks, and the cobra pose (feels amazing, right?!).
 The idea is controlled and stabilizing movements as well as torso mobility to stretch and extend the spine.